armandoschianodicola/getting-and-cleaning-data/CodeBook.md

 ### Tidy Data

-The R script, run_analysis.R, does the following:
+In order to tidy the data, the R script, "run_analysis.R", does the following:

 1. Downloads the dataset if it does not already exist in the working directory
-2. Loads the activity and feature info
+2. Loads the activity labels and feature info files
 3. Loads both the training and test datasets
 4. Creates a unique dataset by binding the training and test sets
 5. Keeps only those columns which reflect a mean or standard deviation
 6. Uses descriptive activity names to name the activities in the data set
-7. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+7. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and each activity.
-8. The end result is shown in the output file tidy.txt.
+8. Put The end result in the output file "tidyData.txt".

 ### References
 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012